The humble pizza.

 On top of the pizzas, there’s always a couple of seasonal soups and salads on offer, as well as sweet treats (try the Nutella focaccia) and a roster of upmarket soft drinks.

 Turns out, this place is much more than just a pretty face.

-NOTE: Humble Pizza is currently open Wednesday-Sunday, 12-9pm.
+NOTE: Humble Pizza is open daily from 8am (8.30am weekends) until 9pm.
 There are no reservations, just turn up.
 You can find out more HERE.